umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Project-settings/index.md

 ## Manage IP Whitelist

-This is where you go to whitelist IP's for the basic authentication that's enabled on Development and Staging environments.
+This is where you go to whitelist IP's for the basic authentication that's enabled on the Development and Staging environments.
+Simply add the IP's to the list on under the environment you want to open access to, and we'll take care of the rest!

-If you are on a Trial plan, you can also whitelist IP's for bypassing the basic authentication on the Live environment.
+If you are on a Trial plan, you can also whitelist IP's for bypassing the basic authentication on the Live environment - on paid projects the basic authentication will be disabled by default on the Live environment.

 ## Upgrade your project